Several correspondents have asked what we know about the people who worked for the Ancienne Maison Louis Audemars & Cie.

 Nicknames included “Berger” “Loyal”, Chasseur”, “Chateau”, “Président” (used several times and possibly referring to the current chairman of the Commune), “Trompette”, “Gédéon”, “Musicien”, “Napolitain”.
 Descriptions varied from one set of accounts to another and where – for example – an individual is designated by his living in a particular place, the location could have changed by the time of the next or subsequent accounts – or possibly he might be desgnated by his name instead of a previously-used nickname; so a fair amount of guesswork was needed.

 There is, predictably, a number of people with the Audemars family name.
-It was a common name in the region.
+It was, and is, a common name in the region.
 Not all were closely related to the partners.

 Without access to a multiplicity of family trees – and infinite time to study them – there is no possibility of precise analysis and there are certainly some duplications, inaccuracies and anomalies.